multiversx/mx-docs/docs/sdk-and-tools/sdk-py/mxpy-cli.md

 ```sh
 mxpy wallet new --format keystore-mnemonic --outfile test_wallet.json
 ```
 The wallet's mnemonic will appear, followed by a prompt to set a password for the file.
-Once you input the password and press Enter, the file will be generated at the location specified by the `--outfile` argument.
+Once you input the password and press "Enter", the file will be generated at the location specified by the `--outfile` argument.

 [comment]: # (mx-context-auto)